-- The suicide rate for people with bipolar disorder is 60 times higher than in the general public.
+- The suicide rate for people with bipolar disorder is 60 times higher than for the general public.

-- Bipolar disorder was formally conceptualized by Emil Kraeplin more than 100 years ago, but its symptoms were first described as long ago as 200 A.D.
+- Bipolar disorder was conceptualized by Emil Kraepelin more than 100 years ago, but its symptoms were first described as long ago as 200 A.D.

-- Bipolar disorder has a number of types, including bipolar type I and bipolar type II disorder based on the severity of symptoms, and may be described as mixed or rapid cycling based on the duration and frequency of episodes.
+- Bipolar disorder has several types, including bipolar I and bipolar II disorder based on the severity of symptoms, and may be described as mixed or rapid cycling based on the duration and frequency of episodes.

-- As with most other mental disorders, bipolar disorder is not directly passed from one generation to another genetically but is thought to be the result of a complex group of genetic, psychological, and environmental factors.
+- As with most other mental illnesses, bipolar disorder is not directly passed from one generation to another genetically but is thought to be due to a complex group of genetic, psychological, and environmental risk factors.

-- The adolescent with bipolar disorder is more likely to exhibit depression and mixed episodes, with rapid changes in mood.
+- An adolescent with bipolar disorder is more likely to have depression and mixed episodes, with rapid mood changes.

 - Symptoms of bipolar disorder in women tend to include more depression and anxiety as well as a rapid-cycling pattern compared to symptoms in men.

-- Since there is no one test that definitively indicates that someone has bipolar disorder, health care professionals diagnose this disease by gathering comprehensive medical, family, and mental health information in addition to performing physical and mental health evaluations.
+- Since no one test definitively determines that someone has bipolar disorder, healthcare professionals diagnose this syndrome by gathering comprehensive medical, family, and mental health information in addition to performing physical and mental health assessments.